Choose your language:

 • Remember to take your emergency kit with you.

-Plans and Other Resources
+Other Helpful Resources

-Council is committed to educating staff and residents about these natural dangers and has developed a number of resources with various tips on preparing for disaster events.
+Council is committed to educating business owners and residents about these natural dangers and has developed a number of resources with various tips on preparing for disaster events.
 Included on this page are links to available resources from expert agencies, as well as information on what services we can provide to help you get “disaster ready”.

 North Burnett Region Disaster Management Plan